By Shelley Seale

-We began our first full day in Sydney with a tour of this architectural masterpiece, totally unique with a look unlike any other in the world.
-As American architect Frank Gehry said, this building "changed the image of an entire country."
+We began our first full day in Sydney with a tour of this unique architectural masterpiece, with a look unlike any other in the world.
+As American architect Frank Gehry said, this building “changed the image of an entire country.”

 It was designed by Danish architect Jørn Utzon, who won an international competition held in 1956-57 to select the plans for the new building.
 In the modernist style of the era, Utzon’s sculptural design that resembles either wings or the sails of a ship, depending on the eye of the beholder, seemed ahead of its time.

 Sadly, Utzon never saw the completed Opera House with his own eyes; as construction pressures mounted, Utzon left Australia midway through the building process, never to return to see the project completed.

 The Opera House is Australia’s number one tourist attraction and with good reason.

 I highly recommend a guided tour for the incredibly interesting story and a behind-the-scenes look at the interior (which is actually highly unmemorable in comparison to the exterior, but the details of the entire building are fascinating).